 Cash flow refers to the movement of money into and out of a business.
 It tracks the inflow and outflow of cash, offering insights into the liquidity and financial health of the business.

 Corporate income tax is imposed on legal entities or permanent establishments in Indonesia.
 The standard tax rate for corporate income tax in Indonesia is 25%.
 However, public companies with at least 40% of their shares traded on the Indonesia Stock Exchange are subject to a tax rate of 20%.

 Small companies with an annual turnover of less than 50 billion IDR and 4.8 billion IDR are taxed at 12.5% and 1%, respectively.

 Double taxation agreements are treaties signed between countries to prevent individuals or businesses from being taxed twice on the same income.
 Indonesia has signed several agreements that allow foreign companies presenting the Certificate of Domicile to benefit from reduced tax tariffs.

 In Indonesia, the fiscal year corresponds to the calendar year, from January 1st to December 31st.

 A general ledger is the primary account record of a business that utilizes double-entry bookkeeping.
 It summarizes all transactions and accounts within an entity.

 Continue reading: 21 Must-Know Facts about Annual Tax Return in Indonesia

-In case of any doubts, contact your accounting, tax and bookkeeping advisor in Indonesia — Cekindo.
-We not only offer outsourcing services but face-to-face consultancies in Jakarta, Semarang and Bali.
+In case of any doubts, contact InCorp Indonesia by the form below.
+We offer outsourcing services and face-to-face consultancies in Jakarta, Semarang, Bali, Surabaya, and Batam.